Reds vs. Yankees Player Props Betting Odds

 Fraley Stats

-- Jake Fraley has six doubles, five home runs, 18 walks and 31 RBI (33 total hits).
-He's also stolen six bases.
+- Jake Fraley has recorded 34 hits with six doubles, five home runs and 19 walks.
+He has driven in 32 runs with six stolen bases.

 Fraley Recent Games